xulman/mastodon-sciview-take2/README.md

 ![The controls panel dialog window](doc/controls_panel.png)

-In its middle section, convenience shortcuts to the sciview controls made available, while, at the bottom, in-painting controls are grouped.
+In its middle section, convenience shortcuts to the sciview controls are made available, while, at the bottom, in-painting controls are grouped.

+Opening a new Mastodon's BDV (BigDataViewer) window via the panel's top-right button `Open Synced Mastodon BDV` will make sciview's view follow that BDV's view.
+That said, the change of view angle (but not panning nor zooming) in that BDV is immediately applied also to sciview, which makes sciview look at the same piece of data.
+Enabled colors (tags) in that BDV are also immediately effective in sciview.
+Last but not least, selecting a spot in Mastodon selects it also in the sciview and displays it's sphere as a wire-frame (not as solid sphere as it is usually).
+This works also in the opposite direction, from sciview to Mastodon.

+Alternatively, the controls panel contains the same three locks as it is in Mastodon, and it works as expected.

 ## Keyboard shortcuts
 The summary of the currently available keyboard keys can be opened into a separate, non-model window by selecting the menu `Help -> Mastodon Bridge` in sciview.